resource-watch/ocean-watch-data/widgets/ocn_023_marine_protected_areas/README.md

 This file describes the data and processing behind the [Progress toward protecting 30% of the ocean widget](https://bit.ly/2Z25ORW) on [Ocean Watch](https://oceanwatchdata.org)

 ## Style and Fuction
 **Global:** A stacked area chart displaying the area in km<sup>2</sup> of the global marine environment that is protected over time.
-Areas are dissaggreated by national waters and areas beyond national jurisdiction.
+Areas are by marine area under national/territorial jurisdiction and areas beyond national jurisdiction.
 A dashed line reflects the emerging Post 2020 Biodiversity Framework target of protecting 30% of the ocean. <br>
 **Country or territory:** An area chart displaying the proportion of marine area that is protected by country or territory over time.
 The total marine area includes shared marine areas and any overseas territories.

 *Click the `i` button on the [widget](https://bit.ly/2Z25ORW) to read the full description.*